Yarmouth, Isle of Wight

 Yarmouth is a town, port and civil parish in the west of the Isle of Wight, off the south coast of England.
-The town is named for its location at the mouth of the small Western Yar river.
 The town grew near the river crossing, originally a ferry, which was replaced with a road bridge in 1863.

+Name

+The name means 'the gravelly or muddy river mouth or estuary', from Old English ēaren and mūtha.
+The Western Yar river's name derives from Yarmouth, as is the Eastern Yar, from a lost place name.